Environmental Monitors on Lobster Traps and Large Trawlers

 (eMOLT)

-More than one hundred commercial fishing vessels on the Northeast Shelf now have oceanographic sensors installed on their fixed and mobile gear.
-Some have experimented with tide gauges, acoustic listening devices, cameras, satellite-tracked drifters, current meters, and salinity monitors but the primary focus has been collecting bottom temperatures.
-While some gear are fitted with internally-recording devices that have returned more than two decades of hourly data from fixed locations, about half the vessels are fitted with satellite transmitters so that ~30,000 hauls have reported bottom temperatures in realtime.
-In the past year, several vessels are now equipped with water column profilers to document the vertical stratification of temperature and a few are collecting records of bottom dissolved oxygen.
+Beginning in 2001, more than one hundred commercial fishing vessels on the Northeast Shelf now have oceanographic sensors installed on their fixed and mobile gear.
+Some have experimented with pressure sensors, acoustic listening devices, cameras, satellite-tracked drifters, current meters, and salinity monitors but the primary focus has been monitoring temperature.
+While some gear are fitted with internally-recording devices that have returned more than two decades of hourly data from fixed locations, about half the vessels are fitted with a satellite transmitter and/or cell phone so that ~30,000 hauls have reported in realtime.
+The original focus was on bottom temperature but, beginning in 2015, most vessels are now equipped with water column profilers to document the vertical stratification of temperature and several are collecting records of dissolved oxygen.

 The primary goal is to feed the data to both ocean models and stock assessment models.